inbo/pump-assessment-fnafp-cafp-fish-sensors/README.md

         * raw: original data, as it was delivered at the start of this repository.
       * internal: The processed data (processing in fish_main.Rmd) is stored here.
 These data are then used for the different modelling scripts.
    * bds
       * external: the BDS data that is used as input for the files is stored here.
+The data can be retrieved from: https://doi.org/10.5281/zenodo.14160723.
 A distinction is made between:
-        * Old_Axial_n_6: Data of sensors which were put through the CAFP: https://doi.org/10.5281/zenodo.14149410
+        * Old_Axial_n_6: Data of sensors which were put through the CAFP
         * Pump_40Hz_Control_n_13: Data of sensors which were put right after the FNAFP operating at low rpm and functioned as control measurements
         * Pump_40Hz_n_64: Data of sensors which were put through the FNAFP operating at low rpm
         * Pump_47Hz_Control_n_15: Data of sensors which were put right after the FNAFP operating at high rpm and functioned as control measurements
-        * Pump_47Hz_n_51: Data of sensors which were put through the FNAFP operating at high rpm: https://doi.org/10.5281/zenodo.14152642
+        * Pump_47Hz_n_51: Data of sensors which were put through the FNAFP operating at high rpm
       * internal: The processed data (processing in bds_main.Rmd) is stored here.
 These data are then used for the analysis script (bds_analysis) and visualisation script (bds_visualisation.Rmd).
 * figures
   * additional: figures not used in the manuscript